AdamKinnell/AdventOfCode2022/README.md

     `⌛O(n)` | `📦O(1)`, where n is the number of commands.
 + **Part 2**: Calculate the pixel value on each cycle based on the distance from the center of the sprite (`x` register value) and output them formatted in a 40x6 grid.
     `⌛O(n)` | `📦O(n)`, where n is the number of commands/cycles/pixels.

+### Day 11

+For this one I hardcoded the monkey definitions for both the example and the input to avoid parsing them 😅.
+We loop over the monkeys in each round to process which monkeys their items should end up with.

+This gets interesting in Part 2, as there is no longer a safely of dividing each item's worry level by 3.
+This results in overflows of even a 64-bit `usize` type as we run 10000 cycles (Not surprising, given the 4th monkey squares their items every cycle).

+The key is that the only property of each item's value we actually care about is the divisibility check that lets each monkey determine who to throw to.
+If we moduo each item by the LCM of all divisors we test against, the result will remain unchanged but we avoid overflow.

+Possible improvements include:
+ + Using an `i32` instead of a `usize` for state.
+We actually only need to worry about overflow in the `x*x` operations, so we could just perform the multiply there and convert back to `i32` after the modulo.
+ + Using a better squaring-modulo algorithm to avoid overflow with `i32` data types entirely.
+ + Looking at improvements to the algorithm to avoid running 10,000 iterations - perhaps by looking for cycles in the output.
+ + ~~Calculate the *actual* LCM (least-common-multiple) of all divisors to use for reducing the size of each item.
+Right now we naievely multiply them all together.~~ Actually, this won't help, as the divisors are all prime numbers so multiplying them all together *is* the LCM.

++ **Part 1**: Run 20 iterations and return the product of the top-2 inspect counts.
+    `⌛O(n·m)` | `📦O(n)`, where n is the number of monkeys and m is the number of cycles.
++ **Part 2**: Run 10000 iterations and return the product of the top-2 inspect counts.
+    `⌛O(n·m)` | `📦O(n)`, where n is the number of monkeys and m is the number of cycles.